Sugar and Spice

 She checked the bathroom trash can.
 It was empty.

 Impossible, she told herself.
-He had been using the same one since the beginning of the trip and there wasn’t any hair in it?
+He’d been using the same one since the beginning of the trip, and there wasn’t any hair in it?
 That made no sense.

 Running the brush through her wet hair, she detangled it slowly and carefully.
 When she was done, she set the hairbrush down on the counter, proud of the three or so hairs she left in the bristles.
 Winding her hair into a rope, Madeline wrapped it in a towel and twisted it to compress out as much of the water as she could.
 Draping the damp towel over the shower rod, she grabbed a fresh one and wrapped her hair up so it would dry.
 Leaving the bathroom, she went back to the bed closest to the open balcony and laid down once again.
 Closing her eyes, she allowed herself a short nap while she waited for Levi’s return.

 Just outside the main road that led to the Hyun estate, Levi rolled the rental car to a quiet stop and got out.
 There wasn’t a lot of cover in the area, but there were enough tall bushes to keep the majority of the car hidden from sight.
 He took the police blanket out of the backseat and laid it down on the dirt next to the driver’s side of the car.
 Crouching down, he took a deep breath and began to pull his consciousness inward.